 - Platinum Plan: $195/year, which gives you face-time and unlimited video calls with an advisor

 When they initially rebalance your portfolio you may also incur some commission fees.
 However, they only choose to incur the fees if the projected benefits outweigh the costs.
-The possible initial transaction costs at TD Ameritrade are $9.99 per stock/ETF trade and a maximum of $24 per mutual fund trade.
-The fees at Fidelity are $7.95 per stock/ETF trade, and a maximum of $50 per mutual fund trade.
+The possible initial transaction costs at TD Ameritrade are $6.95 per stock/ETF trade and no-load mutual funds have a $49.99 transaction fee.
+The fees at Fidelity are $4.95 per stock/ETF trade, and a maximum of $50 per mutual fund trade.
 Once again, these costs may only be incurred at the initial rebalance and that depends on your current investments, goals and risk tolerance.

 Future rebalances are normally $0 since they invest in commission free ETFs almost exclusively.